elizabethshen/Databases-SQL-for-DataScience/README.md

-## Databases and SQL for DataScience
+## Databases and SQL for Data Science
 This is a project for the course of Databases and SQL for Data Science <br>

 Understand 3 Chicago datasets <br>